Hacking, Accusations Of Clickbait Affecting Many Popular YouTubers

 “We are not black hat hackers, we are just a security group…we are just trying to tell people that nobody is safe.”

-Where black hat hackers seek to compromise your online security for either personal gain or malicious intent, OurMine’s objectives align more with that of grey hat hackers.
-Grey hat hackers hack into various accounts as a way of demonstrating that the user or victim’s system is vulnerable, often as a way of advertising their commercial services.
+Where black hat hackers seek to compromise your online security for either personal gain or malicious intent, OurMine’s objectives align more with that of gray hat hackers.
+Gray hat hackers hack into various accounts as a way of demonstrating that the user or victim’s system is vulnerable, often as a way of advertising their commercial services.

 “We have no bad intentions and only care about the security and privacy of your accounts and network,” the group’s official website states.

-According to the Sydney Morning Herald, Studio71 represents over 1200 channels including those belonging famous creators Roman Atwood, Lilly Singh, and Logan Paul.
+According to the Sydney Morning Herald, Studio71 represents over 1,200 channels, including those belonging famous creators Roman Atwood, Lilly Singh, and Logan Paul.
 Affected channels only suffered from title and description changes, all of which were corrected within hours of the compromise.

 Studio71 had been known as Collective Digital Studio from their inception in 2011 until a merger with ProSiebenSat.1 in January of 2016.
-Since that time, Studio71 has gone on to become a top 5 multi-channel network.
+Since that time, Studio71 has gone on to become a top five multi-channel network.

 OurMine is calling their April 13 hack the “biggest YouTube hack in history” and follows an earlier hack the group conducted on April 1 which affected notable channels Kwebbelkop, Miniminter, and LeafyIsHere.
 The primary objective for both hacks, to demonstrate YouTube’s vulnerable security.

-Even though this specific attack was limited to primarily affecting Studio71 channels, it further exemplifies why users off all social media accounts should take the necessary steps to ensure their accounts are secure.
+Even though this specific attack was limited to primarily Studio71 channels, it further exemplifies why users of all social media accounts should take the necessary steps to ensure their accounts are secure.
 Users should change passwords on a routine basis, in addition to using a combination of uppercase letters, lowercase letters, numbers, and special characters.

 In addition to updating their password on a regular basis, users are encouraged to always ensure their media and content is backed up.
-Having their content backed up will ensure they can always reupload and republish if a more sever compromise were to occur.
+Having their content backed up will ensure they can always reupload and republish if a more severe compromise was to occur.

 Clickbait Titles Causing Controversy